 At The Zeiger Firm, we regularly defend clients against allegations of domestic abuse, including a variety of criminal charges.
 We can handle any accompanying civil proceedings to help limit the effect of a domestic violence charge on your life.
 We understand that domestic violence carries social and professional consequences as well as possible criminal penalties.
-Our skilled defense attorneys seek to mitigate all of the consequences of
+Our skilled criminal defense attorneys seek to mitigate all consequences.

 Domestic Violence Defined